TALKING TO THE POLICE

 Q: The police officer told me he would put a good word in with the DA if I talk to him/her.
 Should I talk?

-No. Call a criminal defense attorney in your area now.
-You should never talk to police until you've spoken with an attorney.
-Police officers may lie to you to get you to confess.
-Never let anything that a police officer, detective, or investigator says keep you from contacting an attorney.
+Police officers may lie to you to get you to start talking.
+Never let anything that a police officer, detective, or investigator says keep you from invoking your constitutional right to remain silent and speak with an attorney.
 Here are some examples of the lies that will be used to get you to confess:

-• "The co-defendant already confessed and told us that you were involved.": More times than not, this is a lie.
+"The co-defendant already confessed and told us that you were involved.": More times than not, this is a lie.
 Even if true, co-defendant statements are not always admissible against you.

-• "If you don't cooperate with us, we're going to throw the book at you."
+"If you don't cooperate with us, we're going to throw the book at you."
 Police are trained to charge you with every possible crime that might apply, and they're going to throw the book at you regardless.
 If the police obtain sufficient evidence to charge you with a particular crime, they will charge you with the crime.
 Don't make it easier to convict you by speaking with them.

-• "If you're cooperative, we'll work with the DA to make sure you receive probation."
+"If you're cooperative, we'll work with the DA to make sure you receive probation."
 The District Attorney’s Office controls what happens with your case.
 Your attorney must coordinate with the DA to reach a favorable resolution.

 If you are asked to provide a statement to police, you should immediately contact the Zuckerman Law Firm, LLC for a free confidential consultation at 412-447-5580.